todddeluca/diabric/README.md

 # Introduction

-Fabutil is a python package containing utilities (fabric tasks, functions, etc.) for using fabric to:
+Diabric is a python package containing utilities (fabric tasks, functions, etc.) for using fabric to:

 - work with Amazon EC2
 - configure machines